vegkva/IC2MP/README.md

 A "covert channel" Command and Control framework.
 This framework uses the data portion of an ICMP-packet to transmit encrypted data between the server and connected clients.

+### Use-cases
-Use-case is a communication channel where only ICMP is allowed, or you know that ICMP-packets are not inspected.
+- environments where only ICMP is allowed
+- ICMP-packets are not inspected
+- first stage initial access
+- backup C2

 ![](./images/wireshark.png)